When Is the Best Time

 The view from Marienbrücke (bridge) is spectacular, but if you wish to escape the crowds, hike another 250 m to the first viewpoint on the Tegelberg Massiv or continue another 600 m to the second lookout or one kilometre from the bridge for drone-like views, which we do a couple of times annually to watch the sunset.

-It is just a recommendation for excellent views but please don't go in trainers and not without any water and a headlamp if you wish to watch the sunset.
+It is just a recommendation for excellent views, but please don't go in trainers and not without any water and a headlamp if you wish to watch the sunset.
 Good preparation is vital in the mountains.
 More viewpoints are in my detailed Neuschwanstein Guide.

 2 Take the Cable Car to Tegelberg